 - UI/UX components

-Blockchain: The Foundation for Web3 Apps
+Blockchain: the Foundation for Web3 Apps

 As a result, the blockchain that serves as the foundation of a Web3 app has important ramifications for the adoption and success of the project.
 Here are some of the options developers can choose from: